Does this test have other names?

 This test measures the amount of a certain type of cholesterol called apolipoprotein B-100 (ApoB) in your blood.
 ApoB is the main protein found in the low-density lipoproteins (LDL).
 LDL cholesterol is also called "bad" cholesterol because high levels of it can damage your heart and arteries.

-The ApoB test helps your doctor figure out your risk for cardiovascular disease, a disease affecting your heart and blood vessels.
+The ApoB test helps your healthcare provider figure out your risk for cardiovascular disease.
+This is a disease that affects your heart and blood vessels.

 Why do I need this test?

-You may need this test if you have a family history of heart problems or have a high level of fats, including cholesterol and triglycerides, in your blood.
-High levels of fats may increase your risk for heart problems.
+You may need this test if you have a family history of heart problems.
+You may also need this test if you already have had heart problems such as a heart attack.
+Your healthcare provider may also order this test if you have a high level of fats, including cholesterol and triglycerides, in your blood.
+High levels of fats may raise your risk for heart problems.